 Help Scouts do more - donate now at bit.ly/scoutsukraine!
 Monetary contributions are the best way to provide support at this time.

 Pleasedo not go to the border on your own.
 In many places, organisers have said they do not need more people.If you’re in a neighbouring country and want to help, reach out to your National Scout Organization or a reputable charity in your area to learn about coordinated efforts and ask how you can be of assistance.
 Border areas are tense and well-intended but uncoordinated volunteers can cause bottlenecks and logistical challenges for authorities and refugees alike.
 Stay coordinated, prepared and safe.

 Wherever you are, some of the best ways to help are to donate, help with translation and assist with collection and packing of supplies.
 Those in neighbouring countries may also be asked to host refugees or assist with temporary shelters.
 All of these efforts should be done with an NGO, like Scouts, to ensure you are helping meet the needs of those on-the-ground.

 Support your Scouts and young people who need to talk.
 Children and young people may need extra support from adults at this time.
 Access the guide “How to talk with children about war” in English, French, Russian, Arabic, Spanish, and the original in Czech, for advice on how to have these challenging conversations.

 Continue your Scouting activities, if it’s safe to do so.
-Scouting provides a safe space for young people to have learn skills and work together to create a better world.
-UK Scouts have shared some activities you can try with your group to help build empathy, recognise emotions and have meaningful discussions surrounding news about war in Ukraine.
+Scouting provides a safe space for young people to learn skills and work together to create a better world.
+UK Scouts have shared some activities you can try with your group to help build empathy, recognise emotions, and have meaningful discussions surrounding news about the war in Ukraine.

 Download the Dialogue for Peace facilitator’s toolkit.
 Gaining skills to help facilitate dialogue helps us create safe spaces for difficult conversations and promote more peace and understanding in all areas of life.